-If a patient is anticoagulated with warfarin, the treatment involves taking a carefully prescribed dose of warfarin and, unlike DOACs, checking its anticoagulant effect by measuring a value known as the international normalised ratio (INR).
+If a patient is anticoagulated with warfarin, the treatment involves taking a carefully prescribed dose of warfarin and checking its anticoagulant effect by measuring a value known as the international normalized ratio (INR).
 This is a measure of how effectively the blood will clot; the normal value is 1 and higher values indicate 'thinner' blood.
 An INR level above 2 must be achieved for at least 3 continuous weeks before cardioversion.
-In order to improve the chance of this, many physicians routinely advise that the patient should aim at values of 3 (or between 2.5 and 3.5) for a period prior to cardioversion.
+In order to improve the chance of this, many physicians routinely advise that the patient should aim at values of 2-3 for a period prior to cardioversion.
 However, the higher the value of the INR, the greater the danger of bleeding, so treatment with warfarin must always be carefully discussed with the prescribing doctor, particularly because alcohol, diet, as well as medicines may interfere with the action of warfarin.

-For more information about anticoagulation, please see "Preventing an AF-Related stroke booklet" by AF Association.
+For more information about anticoagulation, please see "preventing an AF-related stroke booklet" by AF Association.